bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 Here, $v_f$ is the orbital velocity of Earth relative to the Sun, {glue:text}`reentry-corridor-v_f:.3f` km/s. $v_{t,2}$ is the velocity of the spacecraft on the Hohmann transfer ellipse relative to the Sun, {glue:text}`reentry-corridor-v_t2:.3f` km/s.
 This gives $\Delta v = v_{\infty} =$ {glue:text}`reentry-corridor-Delta_vt:.3f` km/s.

-Now, we can calculate the eccentricity, semimajor axis, and offset distance of the geocentric hyperbola given the two $r_p$ values at the surface of the earth and at the Kármán line.
+Now, we can calculate the eccentricity, semimajor axis, and offset distance of the geocentric hyperbola given the two $r_p$ values at the surface of the Earth and at the Kármán line.

 ```{code-cell} ipython3
 v_infty = Delta_vt